maozedong/apache_automation/README.md

 This script automates apache vhosts local configuration for linux distributions

+after the first run config.json file will appear.
-Feel free to customize config.json file :)
+Feel free to customize it :)

 Usage:
     sudo python apache_automation.py